AlexKaloudis/SpotFinder/README.md

 ## Features

 - Fetch tech event data from Eventbrite using Selenium WebDriver.
-- Store event data in a MongoDB database.
+- Store event data in a Postgres database.
 - React.js frontend with developer profile information and project details.
 - Links to follow for more event information.